OPEC aims to extend supply curbs as oil glut persists

 It's a big day for oil.

-Energy ministers from OPEC and other major producers will decide whether to extend production cuts during a meeting in Vienna on Thursday.
+Energy ministers from OPEC and other major producers will decide whether to extend production cuts at a meeting in Vienna on Thursday.

-The group of top producers agreed to slash oil production in November in an attempt to reduce a global oil glut and boost prices.
+The group of top producers agreed to slash output in November in an attempt to reduce a global oil glut and boost prices.
 The gamble paid off -- but now markets are counting on more action.

 Major producers are considering an extension that would keep the agreement in place through the end of March.

+A preliminary deal among OPEC nations to extend the supply curbs by nine months would be put to representatives of non-OPEC producers later Thursday, an OPEC source said.

-Prices pushed above $54 in the months following the initial deal, roughly doubling from the extremely low levels hit in early 2016 when there was a severe oil glut in the market.
+Prices pushed above $54 in the months following the November deal, roughly doubling from the extremely low levels hit in early 2016 when there was a severe oil glut in the market.

 In recent weeks, optimism over a deal has helped push prices higher.